 Each year, roughly 8,000 immigrants join the U.S. military, bringing linguistic skills and cultural diversity that enrich each branch of the Armed Forces.
 Nearly 65,000 service members have become naturalized U.S. citizens since September 2001, but there are still limits that prevent young immigrants who want to serve from doing so.
-In addition, there are a growing number of veterans of the U.S. military who served honorably but have still found themselves deported due to our broken immigration laws.
+In addition, there are a growing number of veterans of the U.S. military who served honorably but have still found themselves deported due to our outdated immigration laws.

 In the case of young people with Deferred Action for Childhood Arrivals (DACA) who want to serve their country but are prevented by their status, proposed measures could help chip away at these barriers, but so far, leaders in the House of Representatives have blocked attempts at reform.

-This week, Rep. Jeff Denham (R-CA) offered his ENLIST Act, which would allow young undocumented immigrants brought to the U.S. as children to apply for citizenship after military service, as an amendment to the National Defense Authorization Act (NDAA).
+Rep. Jeff Denham (R-CA) offered his ENLIST Act, which would allow young undocumented immigrants brought to the U.S. as children to apply for citizenship after military service, as an amendment to the National Defense Authorization Act (NDAA).
 Similarly, Rep. Joaquin Castro (D-TX) proposed an amendment that would have allowed undocumented immigrants to attend the military service academies.
 The House Rules Committee voted against allowing floor votes on either amendment during the NDAA debate.
 However, despite these failed amendments, it was reported that the Pentagon is already considering allowing immigrants with work permits through DACA to serve.

 While the debate swirls around who can serve the future, there are veterans being deported because of our broken immigration laws.
 Some estimates say that 30,000 former military service members have been deported since 1996.
 As Margaret Stock, an attorney and retired lieutenant colonel of the U.S. Army Reserve’s Military Police, explains in Roll Call, lawful permanent residents can enlist, but they can be deported if convicted of a criminal offense or otherwise violate immigration laws: